leaflabs/libmaple/docs/source/bootloader.rst

 1. Four drivers were necessary to make everything work.
 2. IAD is not supported by OS X.

-Mac, on the other hand, only supported Compound USB, a different trick that is not supported by Windows.
-While a perpetual background bootloader was attractive, it became clear, after much toiling, we were going to have to write some custom drivers across several platforms to make everything work this way.
+Mac OS X, on the other hand, only supported Compound USB, a different trick that is not supported by Windows.
+While a perpetual background bootloader was attractive, it became clear, after much toiling, we were going to have to write custom drivers across several platforms to make everything work this way.

 .. _bootloader-rev3: